Mallick17/Linux-Guide/README.md

   - Where partitions start and end.
   - Which partitions are bootable.
   - Which disk sectors belong to which partition.
-  - You can have multiple partitions on a disk and they can't overlap each other.
+  - we can have multiple partitions on a disk and they can't overlap each other.
 If there is space that is not allocated to a partition, then it is known as free space.
 - Two main types: **MBR** (old) and **GPT** (new).